-The Executive Programme in Management Studies is accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
+The MBA Big Data & Business Analytics is accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).

 Amsterdam Business School is part of a select group with a 'Triple Crown', accredited by AMBA, AACSB and EQUIS.
 Worldwide, only 1% of all business schools/faculties with business programmes (approximately 14,000) have managed to achieve this prestigious status.

-In order to be admitted to the pre-Master’s or Master’s programme, you should have:
+In order to be admitted to the MBA in Big Data & Business Analytics, you need to have:

 Yes.
 The Dutch government provides loans for students combining work and study: the lifelong learning credit (Levenlanglerenkrediet).
 This loan is only applicable to the Master’s programme.